isabellachen/isachen/content/portfolio/in-and-out/index.md

 ## My Responsibilities

 For this project, I mainly worked on the tips page and the accompanying interactive map component.
 Depending on the tip the user has chosen, the map reflected that choice.
-I also worked in the NodeJS backend implementing a few controllers and fixing bugs.
+I also worked in the NodeJS backend implementing controllers that interfaced with the Strapi content management system and fixing bugs.

 ## Tech Stack

+- TypeScript
 - VueJS with NuxtJS
 - Strapi (a CMS built on NodeJS)